Zwilling Kitchen Knife Guide

 Price of 8” chef knife: $60

-These are less colorful than the Now S knives, but they sit in the same price range and they come in a lot more set variations.
+These are less colorful than the Now S knives, but they sit in the same price range and they come in a lot more set variation.
 The handle styling is a little closer to the Zwilling Pro design, but the POM handles will likely feel cheaper and lighter, and they don’t feature the sloped half bolster that cradles the pinch grip.

 But when you just need a regular knife that cuts, this is where you go.
 There are no color frills or super forged blades here.
 The steel is laser-cut, cryo hardened, and then they slap some POM scales on the tang and send it our way.
 These knives cut, and they’re comfortable in a very standard way.
 There’s nothing special to make them especially comfortable, but the design is simple enough that you won’t feel anything actively uncomfortable about them.